Sagnac/streamsave/README.md

 ----

-There's a lighter base version of the script with the automation, packet tracking, chapter modes, and extra script-message features stripped at the [`lite`](../../tree/lite) branch.
+There's a lighter base version of the script with the automation, packet tracking, chapter modes, and extra script-message features stripped at the [`lite`](../../tree/lite "lite branch") branch.

 ----

-mpv's `script-message` command can be used to change the user options at runtime and temporarily override the output title or file extension.
-Boolean style options (`yes`/`no`) can be cycled by omitting the third argument.
+mpv's `script-message` command can be used to change settings at runtime and temporarily override the output title or file extension.
+Boolean-style options (`yes`/`no`) can be cycled by omitting the third argument.
 If you override the title, the file extension, or the directory, the `revert` argument can be used to set it back to the default value.

 Examples: